9,10-Dihydroxyanthracene

-9,10-Dihydroxyanthracene is an organic compound with the formula (C6H4CHOH)2.
+9,10-Dihydroxyanthracene is an organic compound with the formula C14H10O2.
 It is the hydroquinone form of 9,10-anthraquinone (AQ).
 It formed when AQ is hydrogenated.
 It is easily dissolved in alkaline solutions and is often called soluble anthraquinone (SAQ).

-In the so-called anthraquinone process, hydrogen peroxide is manufactured as one of the product in the oxygen oxidation of a substituted 9,10-dihydroxyanthracene to its corresponding anthraquinone, such as 2-ethylanthraquinone.
+In the anthraquinone process, hydrogen peroxide is manufactured as one of the products in the oxygen-mediated oxidation of a substituted 9,10-dihydroxyanthracene to its corresponding anthraquinone, such as 2-ethylanthraquinone.